shihab97820/base-learning/README.md

 Every day brings new knowledge, and I'm excited to keep building, learning, and contributing to the future of onchain innovation.

 **#Base #BuildOnBase #Onchain #Ethereum #Web3 #100DaysOfBase**

+## Day 4 – Understanding Onchain Development 🌐

+Today I continued learning about the Base ecosystem and explored the fundamentals of onchain development.
+I learned how smart contracts, wallets, and decentralized applications (dApps) work together to create secure and transparent blockchain experiences.

+I also spent time understanding the developer workflow, the importance of GitHub for version control, and how continuous learning helps build better Web3 applications.

+Every day I gain more confidence in building on Base, and I'm motivated to keep learning, experimenting, and contributing to the onchain future.

+**#Base #BuildOnBase #Onchain #Ethereum #Web3 #100DaysOfBase**